Camp Arcadia

 • Participate in weekly meetings and unit events as requested and other tasks as assigned for the operation of Camp’s programs

-Fine Arts: Head of Weaving, Head of Arts and Crafts, and Drama Counselors
+Fine Arts: Arts and Crafts, and Drama Counselors

 Activity Responsibilities: